Ionmi/svelte-5-range-slider/README.md

-# DoubleThumbSlider - Svelte Component
+# RangeSlider - Svelte Component

 A customizable double-thumb range slider built for Svelte.
 This component allows users to select a range between a minimum and maximum value with two draggable thumbs.